 Northrop Grumman is a leading global security company.
-We offer a broad portfolio of capabilities and technologies that enable us to deliver innovative products, systems and solutions for applications that range from undersea to outer space and into cyberspace.
-We provide products, systems and solutions in autonomous systems; cyber; command, control, communications and computers, intelligence, surveillance and reconnaissance (C4ISR); strike; and logistics and modernization.
-We participate in many high-priority defense and government programs in the United States (U.S.) and abroad.
+We offer a broad portfolio of capabilities and technologies that enable us to deliver innovative platforms, systems and solutions for applications that range from undersea to outer space and into cyberspace.
+We provide capabilities in autonomous systems; cyber; command, control, communications and computers, intelligence, surveillance and reconnaissance (C4ISR); space; strike; and logistics and modernization.
+We participate in many high-priority defense and government programs in the U.S. and abroad.
 We conduct most of our business with the U.S. Government, principally the Department of Defense (DoD) and intelligence community.
 We also conduct business with foreign, state and local governments, as well as, commercial customers.